RotscherK/SpiceProjects/README.md

 - HyPDF: The HyPDF API is used to generate PDFs containing program or invoicing information
 - SendGrid: For the password reset functionality as well as the invoicing emails are sent.
 This is done with the SendGrid API
 - Amazon AWS S3: The advertisement images are stored in the Amazon S3 storage and only a link is kept in our own database

+#### Remarks

+- All required functionalities were implemented.
+From the optional requirements, all were implemented with exception of the Google Maps API.
+- Advertisements can be booked, however there are always only four ads displayed.
+These four are chosen randomly every time the page is opened or refreshed.
+Therefore, there is no guarantee that the created advertisement is always visible to all users.
+- No registration functionality has been implemented, as there are only a certain amount of Schools and new Schools are founded in a rather rare manner.
+In case this should occur, the site administration has be contacted to create a user.
+- The website responds as planned using the web browsers, Google Chrome, Mozilla Firefox and iOS Safari.
+- When changes to an existing user is made, it is mandatory to set a new password due to security reasons.
+- When modifying the administrator of a provider or advertisement also users can be selected which to not belong to the corresponding admin group.
+This would lead the provider / advertisement to be locked out from modification as the access will be restricted for that user.
+To resolve this, the site administrator would have to be contacted.